apache/incubator-datalab/README.md

 Self-Service is a service, which provides RESTful user API with Web User Interface for data scientist.
 It tightly interacts with Provisioning Service and Database.
 Self-Service delegates all user\`s requests to Provisioning Service.
 After execution of certain request from Self-service, Provisioning Service returns response about corresponding action happened with particular resource.
 Self-service, then, saves this response into Database.
 So, each time Self-Service receives request about status of provisioned infrastructure resources – it loads it from Database and propagates to Web UI.

+## Billing

+Billing is a module, which provides loading a billing report for environment to a database.
+It may be running as part of the Self-Service or a separate process.

 ## Provisioning Service

 The Provisioning Service is a RESTful service, which provides APIs for provisioning of the user’s infrastructure.
 Provisioning Service receives the request from Self-Service, afterwards it forms and sends a command to the docker to execute requested action.
 Docker executes the command and generates a response.json file.
 Provisioning service analyzes response.json and responds to initial request of Self-Service, providing status-related information of the instance.